 too much time inside, and you might find that your health begins to suffer.
-There are a number of effects of being inside too long, and you might not even realize they're a result of spending most of your time cooped up.
+The effects of being inside too long might already be cramping your style, but you might not even realize they're a result of spending most of your time cooped up.

-health benefits of sunlight," Nesochi Okeke-Igbokwe, M.D., M.S. tells Bustle.
+health benefits of sunlight," NYC-based physician Dr. Nesochi Okeke-Igbokwe, M.D., M.S., tells Bustle.
 "Exposure to the sun is essential as it can help with the regulation of one's circadian clock, it enables the body to synthesize vitamin D, and additionally helps to improve one's mood."

 important for our body's internal clock, or circadian rhythm," says Henderson.
 "Our circadian rhythm responds to stimuli in our environment, largely light and darkness.
 During the day, signals are sent from our brain to other parts of our body that allow us to stay alert and awake.
 At night, our brain releases melatonin, which helps us sleep."

 If you're finding yourself having trouble catching zzzs at night, Rice suggests cultivating a solution during the day.
 For just a few minutes each hour, she says to try "opening the window, taking a step into the fresh air, or catching some sunlight on a quick stroll."
 This can increase your sun exposure and help soothe your sleep troubles.

 Rice says that staying inside for too long can cause "